brendel-group/objects-compositional-generalization/README.md

 ## Data Generation

-For understanding how the data is look like and play with the data generation, please refer to the [Dataset Example](notebooks/Sprite-World Dataset Example.ipynb ) notebook.
+For understanding how the data is look like and play with the data generation, please refer to the [Dataset Example](notebooks/Sprite-World Dataset Example.ipynb) notebook.

+For the actual data generation, please refer to the [Data Generation](notebooks/Data Generation.ipynb) notebook.

 ## Training and Evaluation